mwillsey/mwillsey.com/content/blog/2020-02-15-rust-intro.md

 `Expr`.
-This would be more permissive to the caller and more idiomatic; it expresses the fact that I don't need to _take_ an `Expr` to `eval` it, I just need too look at it.
+This would be more permissive to the caller and more idiomatic; it expresses the fact that I don't need to _take_ an `Expr` to `eval` it, I just need to look at it.

 ```rust
 fn eval(expr: &Expr) -> i32 {